desentio/weploy-translate/README.md

 ```html
 <script src="https://unpkg.com/weploy-translate/dist/weploy-translate.js" data-weploy-key="YOUR_PROJECT_KEY" ></script>
 ```
 if you dont want to your page to be autoamticly translated into other languages add: `data-disable-auto-translate="true"` to you tag.
-[See more here.](###-Disable-auto-translate-on-first-time-visit)
+[See more here.](###user-content-disable-auto-translate-on-first-time-visit)

 2. Add the language selector.
 This is how the user can select a language.
 ```html
 <div id="weploy-select"></div>
 ```

+---

 ### Exclude text from beeing translated
 If you want to exclude text from beeing transalted, just add "weploy-exclude" as a class to the parent element.
 ```html
 <div className="weploy-exclude">Don't translate me</div>
 ```

+---

 ### Disable auto translate on first time visit